AsheAvenue/Copenhagen/README.md

     $ dip production

-In addition, if deploying to an environment using the **staging-pull** target, an optional branch can be passed in on the command line.
+In addition, if deploying to an environment using the **remote-pull** target, an optional branch can be passed in on the command line.
 If the branch isn't passed in, the current branch is used.
-Example:
+For example, if you're on branch "test123", the following command will tell the remote server to checkout and pull the "feature123" branch:

     $ dip staging feature123

 ##License